planimation/plugins/README.md

 # plugins

-This repository contains the plugins to invoke the planimation.
+This repository contains the plugins to invoke planimation.